ErichDomme/LCNFT-RevitPlugIn/README.md

 <span style="color:green">**Version 0.0.1 published!**</span>
 <!-- _complete_ / _no longer being worked on_.
 If you are no longer working on it, provide reasons why.-->

-## Room for Improvement
-Room for improvement:
--

-To do:
--

 ## Acknowledgements
 Without these people and their projects, UMNFT would not have been possible:
 - [Ehsan Iran-Nejad](https://github.com/eirannejad) with [pyRevit](https://github.com/eirannejad/pyRevit)